Grow basil in Texas

 When to plant basil?

 Basil is a warm-season plant and thrives in temperatures higher than 75F.
-It does not survive in low temperatures and dies if hit by frost.
+So, cooler temperatures stunt its growth, and frost will kill it.

 In Central Texas, basil growing season starts after all threat of frost has gone.
 Usually, from April until October.
-This may vary year to year, depending on the first and last frost dates.
+However, it may vary year to year, depending on the first and last frost dates.